Editor’s Note: This post has been updated with new links and content.

 Getting a negative comment doesn’t mean your ad is failing or people hate the product.
 It could just be a competitor, someone who has had a bad experience or simply someone who writes mean comments for their own entertainment.

 If someone disagrees with your viewpoint or has a differing opinion, there is no need to remove their comment.
-If you delete their comment, it could just upset them further and that can lead to additional comments, negative reviews, etc.
+If you delete their comment, it could just upset them further.
+That can lead to additional comments, negative reviews, etc.

-However, if they posted something vulgar, threatening or trolling, feel free to delete the comment.
+However, if they posted something vulgar, threatening, or trolling, feel free to delete the comment.
 In addition, studies show that ads with comments, whether positive or negative, get more click-throughs than ads without any comments.

 Click the arrow in the top right corner of the comment and click “Hide Comment”.
 The commenter and their friends will be able to see their comment, but other users won’t be able to.

 Next, you’ll want to politely set the record straight.
-By commenting a differing opinion, they just opened up the door for you to tell your side.
+By commenting with a differing opinion, they just opened up the door for you to tell your side.

 If you’re an agency or running ads for a company, set the expectation that they may receive negative comments on the ads you’re running.
 This way they won’t be blindsided and think this is out of the norm.

 If you feel that you can’t come up with a good, professional response, just ignore the comment.
-Simply reply to all reasonable comments and ignore the unreasonable ones.
+Reply to all reasonable comments and ignore the unreasonable ones.
 Don’t fuel the fire and it is likely that they will go away.

 Again, it is inevitable that you’ll receive these comments.
 So have an action plan in place, don’t panic and you’ll know how to handle the situation.
-“Haters are confused admirers who can’t understand why everybody likes you.” -Paolo Coelho